-competed.
-According to the Retention Register provided by Agency, there were two (2) Social Worker positions subject to the RIF.
+Here, Cardozo Senior High was identified as a competitive area, and Administrative Aides on the EG/DS7 pay plan was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were two (2) Administrative Aide positions subject to the RIF.
 Of the two positions, one (1) position was identified to be abolished.

-Employee was not the only Social Worker within her competitive level and was, therefore, required to compete with another employee in one round of lateral competition.
+Employee was not the only Administrative Aide within her competitive level and was, therefore, required to compete with other employees in one round of lateral competition.
 According to Title 5, DCMR § 1503.2 et al.: